K-S-K/Tutorials/WSL/Readme.md

 ```

 With these two commands, I've created two instances of our template WSL distribution to make all the experiments I want to perform with them.

+## Conclusion
+Now we have an approach to run and debug some Linux-specific tasks from the Windows development environment.

 ## Reference List